yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 ## When you should use a Client Cache?

 Client side cache should be used when most of the application activities (above 80%) involves reading data (a read-mostly scenario).
-When having repeated read activities for the same data (using {{readById}} operation), client cache will provide excellent performance boost (up to 100 times faster when compared to when a client cache is not being used).
+When having repeated read activities for the same data (using `readById` operation), client cache will provide excellent performance boost (up to 100 times faster when compared to when a client cache is not being used).
 You should not use client cache when having a relatively large amount of data updates or removal operations since the overhead of the client cache updates will impact the overall application performance.

 # Cache Refresh Options